Subtropical Storm One (1974): Preparations and impact

 Following the formation of the system, the National Hurricane Center issued small craft advisories and gale warnings for most of the Florida coastline.
-Although it was relatively weak, the system brought torrential rainfall to parts of central Florida, with amounts of 11.38 in in St. Petersburg.
+Rainfall from the storm peaked at 11.38 in in St. Petersburg, Florida.
 The National Hurricane Center reported that up to 20 in fell near Tampa.
-In a 24-hour span, 9.54 in of rain fell in Inverness.
-Rainfall amounts exceeding 7 in covered a large area north of Tampa and totals between 5 and 7 in were common west of Lake Okeechobee.
 Two runways at the St. Petersburg-Clearwater International Airport were submerged in flood waters during the storm.

 Offshore, waves up to 4 ft affected coastal areas.
 Several vessels became stranded in the storm, resulted in many Coast Guard rescues, many by towing the ships back to shore.
 A tornado was reported near Fort Myers.
 Additionally, two waterspouts touched down near Sarasota; however, both struck unpopulated areas and left no damage.
 One of the two waterspouts was later confirmed as an F0 tornado with a track length of roughly 1 mi.
 Beach erosion was common along many beaches in southeastern states.
 The most significant erosion took place between Cedar Key and Naples where coastal flooding was reported.
 After moving through Florida, the subtropical storm brought gusty winds and light to moderate rainfall to Georgia, South Carolina and North Carolina.
-Throughout Florida, three people were killed by the storm from drowning and floods left roughly $10 million (1974 USD, $ in 2009 USD) in damage.
+Throughout Florida, three people were killed by the storm from drowning and floods left roughly $10 million (1974 USD) in damage.